-The Trust however is keen to engage in a dialogue with its commissioners, NHS England, to discuss the provisions proposed in your Report and whether these services should be commissioned and funded in the future, and thus able to be provided by the Trust or other providers.
+The Trust will continue to engage with its commissioners, NHS England, to develop provisions proposed in your Report.

-Addressing the specific concerns at 5B of your Report, the condition the GIC is commissioned to treat is Gender Incongruence, coded HA60 in the International Classification of Diseases version 11; this is 'a condition related to sexual health' and not a mental health diagnosis.
-Accordingly, the provision of mental health care for those both on the waiting list, and those who are actively being treated by the GIC, continues to be dealt with either through their GP or secondary mental health services, as was the case for Ms. Williams.
+It is important to note that the condition the GIC is commissioned to treat is Gender Incongruence, coded HA60 in the International Classification of Diseases version 11; this is 'a condition related to sexual health' and not a mental health diagnosis.
+Accordingly, the provision of mental health care for those both on the waiting list, and those who are actively being treated by the GIC, continues to be dealt with either through their GP or secondary mental health services, as was the case for Ms. Litman.
 The GIC works closely with colleagues from primary care or secondary mental health services, including sharing information to facilitate patient care as required.
 As part of that information sharing process, the GIC would raise any concerns it had about a patient's mental health with their GP directly, for example, if it was felt they might benefit from a referral to secondary mental health services.